Can Too Much Sex Cause Carpal Tunnel?

 neuropathy.
 That means a nerve is injured or damaged.
 In this instance, we're specifically referring to the

 The median nerve is one of the major nerves of the hand.
-Among other functions, it sends sensory information to the brain.
-It caries feelings like fine touch, pain, vibration, temperature, etc. The nerve courses from the fingers, through the wrist joint, up the arm, and to the brain.
+Among other functions, it carries information to the brain like feelings like fine touch, pain, temperature, etc.

 Wrist